Search Engine x What We Spend

 If I could put your butt to sleep, amen.

-Yeah, I mean, that is impressive.
+Yeah, I mean, that is impressive. wow

 makes me calm

-driving calms me down i feel safe when i'm driving
+Driving calms me down.
+I feel safe when I'm driving.

 And

 that's probably from my background, my childhood and teenagehood and stuff.
+Just the like being in a space where I feel comfortable.

+it worked out.
 Maxine went to trucking school in Kansas, where she learned a bunch of driving techniques that would help once she was out there on her own.

-how to keep control through high-grade hills, how to see the road in front of a long-nosed truck.
+Like how to turn no matter how long the wheels span, how to keep control through high-grade hills, how to see the road in front of a long-nosed truck.

 And she learned a healthy respect for the massive machines, learned to stay vigilant all the time.
+And she loved it.

 What is the best part of the job?